Welcome to the continuing story of my torrid love affair with the made-for-TV movie Sooner or Later.

 It’s funny.
 I post about a lot of things on this blog.
 Some of them are about the process of writing and publishing while others are controversial appeals for civil rights.
-However, no matter what posts have their ups and downs in popularity the tongue-in-cheek one I did on how Sooner Or Later Ruined My Life constantly gets attention.
+However, no matter what posts have their ups and downs in popularity, the tongue-in-cheek one I did on how Sooner Or Later Ruined My Life constantly scores attention.

-Warning: You might want to look up the number for a good shrink first.
+Warning: You might want to look up the number for a good shrink before proceeding.

 Sooner Or Later begins with thirteen-year-old Jessie ignoring a lecture on the birds and the bees to read a romance novel.
 When I was Jessie’s age I baulked at this scene.
-Fast-forward and I’ve published three romance novels.
+Fast forward and I’ve published several romance novels.
 Considering how I felt about what she was reading, should I still be proud of my accomplishments? *shudder*

-Realization 2: I thought this film only got me addicted to rocker boys.
+Revelation 2: I thought the only thing this film got me addicted to was rocker boys.
 Wrong!

 Jessie spends what must be a small fortune at the makeup counter in an attempt to look older.
-I did the same thing except I did it in the drug store.
-How did she get the money to buy makeup from a department store?
+I did the same thing except I did it at the drug store.
+How did a thirteen-year-old get the money to buy makeup from a department store?
 Shoot, I still cringe when I whip out my credit card at the Estee Lauder counter, though now I don’t do it to look older.
-I’m such a sucker, too.
-A rep even calls me two weeks before the promos happen so I can preorder.
-You know what the dealers say about hooking kids early?
+I’m such a sucker that a rep calls me two weeks before the promos happen so I can preorder.
+You know what the dealers say about hooking kids early.
 Clearly it works.
-It’s going to be very difficult not to start calling Jessie, “The Pusher.”
+It’s going to be difficult not to start calling Jessie, “The Pusher.”

-Realization 3 is a by-product of Realization 2: This is why I think I can afford expensive face goo.
-If a 16 year old without a job can, surely I can as well.
+Revelation 3 is a by-product of Revelation 2: This is why I think I can afford expensive face goo.
+If a thirteen-year-old without a job can, surely I can as well.

-I once thought Jessie’s friend, Caroline, was pretty ridiculous.
-However, I have come to appreciate her genius.
-The scene where she talks and about kissing her dentist with her arm seems so juvenile, but just imagine having that opportunity now with a hot actor or musician that you have had a crush on for years.
+I once thought Jessie’s friend was pretty ridiculous; however, I have come to appreciate her genius.
+The scene where she talks about kissing her dentist with her arm seems so juvenile, but just imagine having that opportunity now with a hot actor or musician that you have had a crush on for years.
 Caroline is definitely not the silly friend she appears to be.
-She has the dual role of being the goofy little sister type and the adult voice of reason.
+She has the dual role of being the goofy little sister and the adult voice of reason.

 “Older boys aren’t like younger boys.
 They are like men, only younger.”